-Mark McMahon is a senior associate in Mayer Brown's London and Dubai offices and a member of the Construction & Engineering group and International Arbitration practice.
-His primary area of work is contentious construction, with a focus on international arbitration disputes.
+Mark McMahon is a senior associate in Mayer Brown's London office and a member of the Construction & Engineering team and International Arbitration practice.
+His primary area of work is international arbitration construction disputes.

 Mark's experience includes predominantly international disputes involving a wide variety of projects.
-He has represented clients in complex high-value arbitrations and adjudication.
+He has represented clients in complex high-value arbitrations and adjudications.

-Mark has worked on various high profile and complex cases under different arbitration rules including ICC and ICSID and also on matters before the High Court.
+Mark has considerable experience in complex cross-border matters involving issues of jurisdiction and has worked on cases under the major arbitration rules including ICSID, LCIA, and ICC.
 He has extensive experience of drafting pleadings and witness statements and has attended numerous hearings both domestically and internationally.

-Mark joined Mayer Brown in 2012 as a trainee and spent six months on secondment to Mayer Brown LLP's New York office during his training contract.
-Mark recently spent six months on secondment to Mayer Brown's Hong Kong office and is currently based between Mayer Brown’s London and Dubai offices.
+Mark joined Mayer Brown in 2012 as a trainee and spent six months on secondment to Mayer Brown’s New York office during his training contract.
+Mark spent six months on secondment to Mayer Brown's Hong Kong office in 2017 and was also seconded to Mayer Brown’s Dubai office in 2019.

 - Working on two separate ICC Arbitrations in connection with major infrastructure projects in Qatar.